rindeal/SQLite3-Encryption/README.md

 4. `Build -> Configuration Manager` and choose configurations and platforms you want to build
 5. And here we go `Build -> Build Solution`, which should produce binaries in the `bin` dir

-**Following these steps and building all binaries in their _Release_ versions took me ~2 minutes on my laptop.**
+#### Following these steps and building all binaries in their _Release_ versions took me ~2 minutes on my laptop.

-> Please note that by default it creates configuration files optimized for speed.
-Most of the optimizations are compatible with any PC, but eg. AVX CPU instruction sets may not be compatible with some older computers.
-If you want to remove these compiler/linker switches, please, look at the `premake4.lua` file or disable them in MS Visual Studio before you build the solution.

-### How to update it to the most recent version of SQLite?
+### How to update to the latest version of SQLite?
-Because the developers of the wxSQLite extension needs to incorporate the changes with every new version of SQLite, there is a time lag between a new version of SQLite and wxSQLite, but if you want to update this project to the most recent version of wxSQLite you can do this in two ways:
+Because developers of the wxSQLite extension needs to incorporate changes with every new version of SQLite, there is a time lag between a new version of SQLite and wxSQLite.
+If you want to update to the latest version of wxSQLite, you can do so in two ways:

-#### Automatic
+#### 1. Automatic

 - Run `tools\update.bat` or `premake update`

 > *Requires _PowerShell_

-#### Manual
+#### 2. Manual

-1. Download the latest [wxsqlite3 source code][wxsqlite3-dl]
+1. [Download the source code][wxsqlite3-dl] of the latest release of _wxsqlite3_
 2. Extract the `wxsqlite3-*/sqlite3/secure/src` dir from the archive to `src` dir in the project root dir.

+#### Notes
+- `VERSIONS` file in the repo root dir keeps an overview of versions of individual components provided in the repo

 SQLite3 Encryption API
 =====